You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Sounds Like: Clutch, Captain Beefheart, Band Of Gypsys Jimi Hendrix

 Label: Rock Toonz Records & Art

-Bio: MHZ is an original retro rock/blues band of riff-crafting artists and philosophers from Long Island.
+Bio: MHZ is an original hard rock/blues band of riff-crafting artists and philosophers from Long Island.
 The Megahertz Band sound is in constant evolution, clearly influenced by the great music of the late 60's and 70's, but without a doubt draws from a diverse sonic palette.
-MHZ's unique brand of tr...See Full Bio
+MHZ's unique brand of tra...See Full Bio